-- Trout are biting at the East Shore or at Channel Point on Power Baits or nightcrawlers.
+- Trout are biting on Power Bait or nightcrawlers at Channel Point or the East Side.

 - Black bass have been biting on artificial baits/lures or nightcrawlers anywhere around the lake.

-- Crappie and bluegill have been biting on jigs or worms at Loma Island or Channel Point area.
+- Crappie or bluegill have been biting on jigs or worms at Loma Island or Channel Point area.

-· Rico caught a 7.15 lb. trout on Power Bait at the East Side.
+· Danny Salvador caught an 8.13 lb. trout at the East Side.

 LAKE CHABOT (CASTRO VALLEY)

-When you bring in your large catch, we will take your picture and give you a “Lake Chabot Whopper Club” button.
-If you catch a WHOPPER over 5 lbs. (trout), 8 lbs. (catfish) or 3 lbs. (bass) we will take your photo and enter you in our whopper club.
-For first timers or beginner anglers who have any questions on what to use, please come down to the Marina and one of our friendly, knowledgeable staff members will be more than happy to help you get set up for your fishing adventure.
+When you bring in your big fish, we will take your picture and give you a “Lake Chabot Whopper Club” button.
+If you catch a whopper over 5 lbs. (trout), 8 lbs. (catfish) or 3 lbs. (bass) you will receive a whopper club pin.
+For beginning anglers, if you have any questions on what to use, please come down to the Marina and one of our knowledgeable staff will be more than happy to help you get set up for your fishing adventure.

-Trout fishing is amazing!!!!
-Top water trolling and even bait fishing from shore is causing anglers to limit out on trout fishing early to mid morning this past week.
-The algae problem is slowly going away, so fishing is getting better every day.
-The past few weeks there were over 13 whoppers caught, mostly trolling.
-The biggest fish caught this past week was a 12.10 lb. trout from Paul Chan of South San Francisco.
-Fishing continues to be amazing with all this nice weather we’ve been having.
-Hotspots continue to be Half Moon Bay area, Indian cove and Raccoon Point, especiallyfor both bait fishing and trolling.
+Trout fishing continues to be amazing!!
+Top water trolling is causing anglers to limit out on trout fishing early to mid-morning this past week.
+The algae problem is slowly going away so fishing is getting better every day.
+This past week a nice 8.63 lb. trout was caught by Kipling Ehlers of San Leandro on nightcrawlers over by the island.
+Hotspots continue to be near the West Shore Trail, Dam, Half Moon Bay area, Indian cove and Raccoon Point especially for both bait fishing and trolling.
 For now, make sure to use bait that is bright to lure the fish in.
-If you are going to be trolling, the best lures to use are Firetiger Rapalas, Kastmasters and Mirashads.
+If you are going to be trolling, the best lures to use are Flicker Shads, Firetiger Rapalas, Kastmasters and Mirashads.
 The bait to use right now is chartreuse and rainbow Power Bait with garlic sent.
-When trolling, make sure to let out about a hundred feet of line and let the motor do all the work but also be wary of other anglers on the shoreline so your lines don’t get tangled!
+When trolling, make sure to let out about a hundred feet of line and let the motor do all the work but also be wary of other anglers on the shoreline so your lines don’t get caught!

-Travis Lear of Castro Valley caught a 5.94 lb. trout trolling a Rapala over by Raccoon Point.
+Tyler Breseia of Castro Valley caught a 6.77 lbs. trout trolling over by Raccoon Point on a Rapala

-Hours are subject to change based on weather conditions and light levels.
+Hours subject to change based on weather conditions and light levels.